So you’re thinking of starting an eCommerce business or looking for new ideas for your existing one.

-What can we learn from the existing ecommerce successes around the world?
+What can we learn from the existing eCommerce successes around the world?

 1. Tap into a narrow niche – understand your potential customers’ needs inside out

 One of the most interesting things about Beardbrand is that the founder, Eric Bandholz, didn’t exactly set out to start a business.
 He was a regular over at /r/beards and other beardsmen communities.
-It was only after an interview with The New York Times that he decided to leverage all the goodwill he had built and launch a store.
+It was only after an interview with The New York Times that he decided to leverage all the goodwill he had built and launched a store.